 Quants Environmental Ltd was formed in 2010 by Andrew Westgarth and fellow Director, Toby Fisher.
 Both Directors have accrued many years’ experience with Statutory Bodies and Multi-Disciplinary Consultancies, undertaking and managing ecological projects of notable scale, complexity and profile.

-We are not pure ecologists, we do not spend all day in a laboratory or library; we are all applied and muddy-booted ecologists, used to working on site and alongside construction workers, clients and planners.
+Our ecologists are not pure ecologists, spending all day in a laboratory or library; they are trained as applied and muddy-booted ecologists, used to working on site and alongside construction workers, clients and planners.
 As such, we train our staff from day one to ‘report as they find’, to look for solutions to problems rather than create them, and to pay extra attention to their own and fellow workers safety.
 We are practical and pragmatic, and deliver a traditional high quality service for a reasonable price.
 We listen to our clients before we act and understand that good communication is key to avoiding misunderstanding and confusion.
 Our methodology and reports are technically robust, fit for purpose, and capable of withstanding scrutiny for planning applications and appeals.
 Our recommendations are clear and unambiguous; we always strive to provide best advice for our clients.

 Ecology can be summarised as ‘the study of interrelationships of living organisms and their environment’ (Ernst Haeckel, 1834).
 We encourage our ecologists to develop a wider understanding of the environment and its component parts, appreciating how the pieces of nature fit together.
 This sometimes means that our solutions to problems can be elegant in their simplicity and success, working with nature rather than against it.

 Within the core staff of Quants, we currently have 5 bat survey licence holders (1 of whom is additionally qualified in tree climbing) and 5 great crested newt licence holders.
-We have 2 staff with degree level botanical identification skills, extremely good ornithologists and staff trained in arboricultural survey to BS 5837:2012.
-Toby Fisher, a highly-regarded ornithologist, has made representation at Public Inquiry for ecology and wetland birds.
-Andrew Westgarth has worked on several Public Inquiry representations with regard to habitat and ecology.
+We have 2 staff with degree level botanical identification skills, several extremely good ornithologists and 5 ecological staff trained in arboricultural survey to BS 5837:2012.
+We also employ our own full time Arboriculturist to work entirely on our arboricultural projects, and to work alongside our ecology staff on shared projects.
+As a highly-regarded ornithologist, Toby Fisher has made representation at Public Inquiry for ecology and wetland birds, and Andrew Westgarth has worked on several Public Inquiry representations with regard to habitat and ecology.

 Our work spans the UK, depending on the size of the project, but we are especially active throughout the north of England.
 Much of our work is repeat business from regular clients or word of mouth recommendations.

-All core ecological staff are qualified to degree level and higher, and have membership of the Chartered Institute of Ecology and Environmental Management (CIEEM).
-Staff hold CSCS site cards, are First Aid trained, and receive on-going regular health and safety training.
+All core staff are qualified to degree level and higher, and are encouraged to hold Professional Memberships as appropriate.
+Staff hold CSCS site cards, First Aid certificates, and receive on-going regular health and safety training.